TaygaHoshi/tt-project/Lists/List of Rules - Combat.md

 + Summoners have a simple telepathic bond to their minions.
 A summoner will know where a minion is and how much damage it suffered at all times.
 + The minions follow the regular initiative order.
 On a turn a minion is summoned, if they have higher initiative than their summoner, they take their turn immediately after the summoner.
 + Minions gain potency bonus to their damage normally, according to their relevant potency stat.
-+ Minions don't use mana and stamina for their skills, unless specified otherwise.
++ Minions don't use energy and energy for their skills, unless specified otherwise.

 # Transformation and Transforming
 #TODO